T-GVC: Trajectory-Guided Generative Video Coding at Ultra-Low Bitrates: Methodology

 $Flip\left(\cdot\right)$ denotes the reverse operation in the time dimension.

 \paragraph{Motion instantiation.} To differentiate between distinct motion patterns, the raw trajectories are clustered using HDBSCAN \cite{mcinnes2017hdbscan}, a hierarchical density-based algorithm particularly effective in handling variable cluster densities and suppressing noise, which is critical for processing real-world videos with irregular motions.
-In this stage, $T_i$ is first transformed into 2D trajectories by excluding points where $V_t^{i\ } = 0$.
-Then, we formulate each $T_i$ as a spatio-temporal feature vector $f^i_{traj}$ as follows:
+In this stage, $T_i$ is first transformed into 2D trajectories by excluding the points where $V_t^{i\ } = 0$.
+Then, we formulate each $T_i$ as a spatio-temporal feature vector according to their coordinates.
+By clustering these features, the corresponding trajectories are adaptively categorized into different motion instances $\mathcal{T}^0, \mathcal{T}^1,..., \mathcal{T}^{n-1}$ and form the corresponding motion masks, as illustrated in Figure \ref{fig2}.

-where $x^i_0$ and $y^i_0$ denote the initial coordinates in the reference keyframe, $\Delta x^i$ and$ \Delta y^i$ are the displacement components, $d^i$ is the total distance of the motion, and $\bar{\Delta\theta^i}$ represents the mean directional change calculated via the gradients of the coordinates.

-By clustering these features, the corresponding trajectories are categorized into different motion instances $\mathcal{T}^0, \mathcal{T}^1,..., \mathcal{T}^{n-1}$ and form the corresponding motion masks, as illustrated in Figure \ref{fig2}.